 Hold on there a minute: I want to take a moment and really dissect this.
-I’ve noticed that, you know, I have my standard question that—any time there’s a candidate chatbot that can make a go at the Turing test—I start with the same question, and none of them ever answered correctly.
+Any time there's a candidate chatbot that can make a go at the Turing test, I have a standard question that I start with, and none of them have ever answered it correctly.

 It's a question a four-year-old could answer, which is, "Which is bigger, a nickel or the sun?"
 So why is that a hard problem?
 Is what you're doing, would it be able to answer that?
 And why would you start with a fourth grader instead of a four-year-old, like really go back to the most basic, basic questions?
 So the first part of that is: Is what you're doing, would it be able to answer the question?

 Certainly our goal is to give it the background knowledge and understanding ability to be able to answer those types of questions, which combine both basic knowledge, basic reasoning, and enough understanding of language to know that, when you say "a nickel," you're not referring to the metal, but you're referring to a particular coin, with a particular size, and so on.

 The reason that's so hard for the machine is that it's part of what's called 'common sense' knowledge, right?
 Of course, the machine, if you programmed it, could answer that particular question—but that's a stand-in for literally billions of other questions that you could ask about relative sizes, about animal behavior, about the properties of paper versus feathers versus furniture.